 At HIMSS20, Change Healthcare prioritizing APIs to bridge payer, provider workflows

-Change Healthcare's big-picture goals are similar those most everywhere across healthcare nowadays, says Bill Krause, the company's VP of experience solutions: "drive outcomes, reduce waste, increase value and support increased consumerism."
+Change Healthcare's big-picture goals are similar to those most everywhere across healthcare nowadays, says Bill Krause, the company's VP of experience solutions: "drive outcomes, reduce waste, increase value and support increased consumerism."

 The good news, he said, is that Change exists at a unique vantage point to help make those goals a reality: Unlike many IT vendors, whose customers are either primarily insurers or primarily hospitals, "we sit at the center of healthcare, from the standpoint of bridging data workflows across payers and providers."